About “Malcolm Redfellow”

 Thom

-2. Keith Botsford Says:
+2. Keith Botsford

 Enjoyed the Great Macready, my family being close friends of the next generation down, Sir Gordon and Elizabeth (Zab) Macready.
 This one was another true Macready.
 As Co-Chairman of the Bipartite Control Office, he was a sane administrator who helped, among other things, to create Die Welt.
 His wife, if memory serves, was a Princesse de Noailles, and at school with my mother.
 KB